Imran Khan says Pak prosecutor admitted mistrial in Toshakhana case - ExBulletin

 Imran Khan says Pak prosecutor admitted mistrial in Toshakhana case

-Islamabad [Pakistan]November 18 (ANI): In a message shared on behalf of incarcerated former Pakistani Prime Minister Imran Khan, it has been claimed that Khan and his wife Bushra Bibi face a mistrial in the Toshakhana case.
+Islamabad [Pakistan]November 18: In a message shared on behalf of incarcerated former Pakistani Prime Minister Imran Khan, it was claimed that Khan and his wife Bushra Bibi risk a mistrial in the Toshakhana case.

 Message from former Prime Minister Imran Khan